 Selected Publications

-Below are 7 selected peer-reviewed publications and technical reports from my research in human factors, HCI, and spaceflight operations.
-These works span crew autonomy systems, human-automation interaction, performance modeling, and training technologies.
+Below are 7 selected peer-reviewed publications and technical reports from my research in human factors, human-computer interaction (HCI), and spaceflight operations.
+They cover crew autonomy, human-automation interaction, performance modeling, and training.

 For a complete list of publications and citation metrics, please visit my Google Scholar profile.

-- Validation of Self-Scheduling Countermeasures in NASA's HERA Campaign 6AIAA SCITECH 2025 ForumDemonstrates that crews can successfully self-schedule complex operational timelines in a ground-based analog environment, providing validation for autonomous operations concepts planned for future missions.View Publication →
+- Validation of Self-Scheduling Countermeasures in NASA's HERA Campaign 6AIAA SCITECH 2025 ForumCrews in NASA's Human Exploration Research Analog (HERA) successfully managed their own operational timelines without ground support.
+The results support autonomous operations concepts for future missions.View Publication →

-- Assessment of the State of Communication Delay Research in Preparation for Missions Beyond Low Earth OrbitNASA Technical Memorandum (NASA/TM-20250003885)Comprehensive review of communication delay research identifying gaps in knowledge and providing evidence-based recommendations for preparing crews and systems for deep-space missions.View Publication →
+- Assessment of the State of Communication Delay Research in Preparation for Missions Beyond Low Earth OrbitNASA Technical Memorandum (NASA/TM-20250003885)A review of communication delay research that identifies knowledge gaps and provides evidence-based recommendations for preparing crews and systems for deep-space missions.View Publication →

-- Designing Procedure Execution Tools with Emerging Technologies for Future AstronautsApplied Sciences, 11(4), 1607Explores how augmented reality, voice interaction, and mobile computing can transform how astronauts execute complex procedures, with design recommendations based on prototype evaluations.View Publication →
+- Designing Procedure Execution Tools with Emerging Technologies for Future AstronautsApplied Sciences, 11(4), 1607Examines how augmented reality (AR), voice interaction, and mobile computing could improve how astronauts carry out complex procedures.
+It also provides design recommendations based on prototype testing.View Publication →

-- Deep Space Human-Systems Research Recommendations for Future Human-Automation/Robotic IntegrationNASA Technical Memorandum (NASA/TM-20205004361)Provides strategic recommendations for human-automation research needed to support safe and effective collaboration between crews and intelligent systems on deep-space missions.View Publication →
+- Deep Space Human-Systems Research Recommendations for Future Human-Automation/Robotic IntegrationNASA Technical Memorandum (NASA/TM-20205004361)Identifies the human-automation research needed before crews can work safely with intelligent systems on deep-space missions.View Publication →

-- Utility of Concurrent Bandwidth Feedback in Training Aircraft Flight TasksProceedings of the Human Factors and Ergonomics Society Annual Meeting, 63(1), 1729-1733Demonstrates that automated feedback systems using bandwidth constraints can accelerate learning of complex flight tasks while maintaining low cognitive workload, with implications for training system design.View Publication →
+- Utility of Concurrent Bandwidth Feedback in Training Aircraft Flight TasksProceedings of the Human Factors and Ergonomics Society Annual Meeting, 63(1), 1729-1733Automated feedback that activates only when errors exceed a set threshold can speed up learning for complex flight tasks without increasing cognitive workload, with implications for training system design.View Publication →

-- Development of real-time performance metrics for manually-guided spacecraft operations2016 IEEE Aerospace ConferenceIntroduces novel real-time performance metrics for manual spacecraft control tasks, enabling objective assessment during training and operations without post-hoc analysis delays.View Publication →
+- Development of real-time performance metrics for manually-guided spacecraft operations2016 IEEE Aerospace ConferenceReal-time performance metrics for manual spacecraft control that allow objective assessment during training and operations without waiting for post-hoc analysis.View Publication →